erajasekar/instrumentation-mentoring/PITCHME.md

 ### Example for Declarative vs Imperative

-Can you write a Javascript script code to triple content of Map?
+Can you write a Javascript code to triple content of Map?

 ```javascript